 Benefits Of Behind The Neck Lat Pulldowns

-People opt for the behind the neck lat pulldown because of the specific movement.
+People opt for the behind the neck lat pulldown because of the way the exercise targets specific areas of your upper body.
 It activates many of the muscles in your back like a standard pulldown but also activates your shoulder muscles.

 A wide grip lat pulldown is often associated with injury, and it is true that if you don't have the proper form, you can strain your rotator cuff.

-Increased Risk of Shoulder Injury
+1. Increased Risk Of Shoulder Injury

 This is the most common issue for those performing a behind the neck lat pulldown.
 If you pull the bar down with your arms too far behind your head, it will overstretch your rotator cuff muscles in your shoulder, which are essential to support your shoulders.

-Excessive Stress On The Spine
+2. Excessive Stress On The Spine

 The nature of the movement and the position of the bar makes it more challenging to pull the bar down straight.
 If you overload the weight, then you could end up adjusting your spine to complete the exercise.
 This can be dangerous for your cervical spine.

-Promotes Forward Head Posture
+3. Promotes Forward Head Posture